asafkorem/Kaizen/README.md

 By leveraging Git history and static analysis, Kaizen provides actionable insights to guide your refactoring efforts and improve code quality.

+## Demo

+You can check out the live demo at [https://asafkorem.github.io/Kaizen/](https://asafkorem.github.io/Kaizen/).

 ## Usage

 ### Project Requirements